seenthattinker/book-project/introduction.md

 He was an unapologetic elitist, quoted as saying:

->[^1] No serious sociologist any longer believes that the voice of the people expresses any divine or specially wise and lofty idea.
+>No serious sociologist any longer believes that the voice of the people expresses any divine or specially wise and lofty idea.
 The voice of the people expresses the mind of the people, and that mind is made up for it by the group leaders in whom it believes and by those persons who understand the manipulation of public opinion.
 It is composed of inherited prejudices and symbols and cliches and verbal formulas supplied to them by the leaders.

-[^1]: Propaganda by Edward L. Bernays, IG Publishing &copy;  2005
+>*Propaganda* by Edward L. Bernays, IG Publishing &copy;  2005